moorepants/dissertation/_sources/motioncapture.txt

    lateral deviation control.
 No-hand
    We did some experiments with no hand riding (i.e. no steering control).
-The rider's placed their hands on their hips and attempted to stablize roll and yaw.
+The riders placed their hands on their hips and attempted to stablize roll and yaw.
 Most of the these runs were with pedaling, but a few were taken with towing.

-.. todo:: Did we tie off the tow rope or did Arend hold it and move laterall with the bicycle?

 Data
 ----

-.. todo:: include parameters for the riders

 The primary data was the three dimensional locations of the 31 markers for each run.
 We sampled at 100 hz, giving 31 markers * 3 coordinates * 100 hz * 60